The Secret Diaries of Miss Miranda Cheever

 The Secret Diaries of Miss Miranda Cheever is a historical romance novel written by Julia Quinn.
 It won the 2008 RITA Award for Best Regency Historical Romance and was nominated for Romantic Times 2007 Historical Romance of the Year.
 The novel reached number 3 on the New York Times Bestseller List and number 4 on the USA Today bestseller list.

 Background

-The Secret Diaries of Miss Miranda Cheever was written by Julia Quinn and published by Avon books on June 26, 2007.
+The Secret Diaries of Miss Miranda Cheever was written by Julia Quinn and published by Avon Publications on June 26, 2007.
 It was Quinn's first novel in eight years that did not feature characters from the Bridgerton family.
 The novel is a quintessential Regency romance.
 The novel is the first in a trilogy Quinn calls The Bevelstoke Series.

 According to her website, Quinn first wrote the novel in 1994, just after she sold her first novel, Splendid.
 In 2007, she spent two or three months revising the manuscript.
 Some scenes, including the prologue, are fairly untouched from the original version, while others, including chapter one, are completely new.